FFIEC Guidance on Authentication

 Risk-Based Authentication: A Vital Component in Ensuring FFIEC Compliance

-The Federal Financial Institutions Examination Council (FFIEC) recently released a supplement to the "Authentication in an Internet Banking Environment" guidance, originally published in 2005.
+The Federal Financial Institutions Examination Council (FFIEC) released a supplement to the "Authentication in an Internet Banking Environment" guidance, originally published in 2005.
 Within this update are "Specific Supervisory Expectations" related to an overall "General Supervisory Expectation" that institutes a "system of layered security."
 The specific expectations include, but are not limited to, conducting risk assessments at least every 12 months, customer authentication for high-risk transactions and layered security programs.

 FFIEC Guidelines: Catching Up to Best Practices in Device Identification and Identity Verification